eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 encrypt <key> <string>
 ^^^^^^^^^^^^^^^^^^^^^^

   Returns: encrypted string (using the currently loaded encryption module), encoded into ASCII using base-64.
-The blowfish encryption module (default) can use ECB mode and CBC mode (Eggdrop1.8.2+).
-Since Eggdrop1.8.2, it defaults to CBC mode.
-You can explicitely request a mode of operation by prefixing the encryption key with either "ecb:" or "cbc:".
+The blowfish encryption module (default) can use ECB mode and CBC mode (v1.8.2+).
+From v1.9.0 on it will default to CBC mode.
+You can explicitely request a mode of operation by prefixing the encryption key with either "ecb:" or "cbc:" or by using the blowfish-use-mode setting.

   Module: encryption